-Inspection of underground facilities carried out in 2018 showed the shelters were already in poor conditions.
-But with the war in Ukraine, they came back in the spotlight.
-Some bomb shelters also offer protection from radioactivity; Bulgarian borders are 700 km (435 mi) from Zaporizhzhya and Europe’s largest nuclear plant that was momentarily on fire last week.
+An inspection of underground facilities carried out in 2018 showed the shelters were already in poor condition.
+But with the war in Ukraine, they came back into the spotlight.
+Some bomb shelters also offer protection from radioactivity; the Bulgarian border is 700 km (435 mi) from Zaporizhzhia and Europe’s largest nuclear plant momentarily on fire last week.

 A new mobile app for signaling hazardous situations like floods or car accidents would also be developed.

-Nikolov said there was no threat or danger on the country.
+Nikolov said there was no threat or danger in the country.

 And he pointed out the biggest challenge would be food supply rather than how to hide people.